ronnieotieno/News-App/README.md

 ## Prerequisite

 This project uses the Gradle build system.
-To build this project, use the `gradlew build` command or use "Import Project" in Android Studio.
+To build this project, use the `./gradlew build` command or use "Import Project" in Android Studio.

 ## App